jberkey78/floq/README.md

+## About floq

+floq is a location and time based social crowd-sharing photo app. floq allows users to create and join public albums we call cliq's, where users can add, browse, download, and share photos from all uses in that cliq.
+Cliq's can be discovered and joined at the location they are created and only last pubicly for 24 hours, after that only those who joined will have access to the photos.
+Discover floq today and experince sharing the way it was meant to be.

 ## PRIVACY POLICY

 Jonathan Berkey built the floq app as a Free app.
 This SERVICE is provided by Jonathan Berkey at no cost and is intended for use as is.